cgnorthcutt/cgnorthcutt.github.io/md/bodybuilding.md

 Always keep in mind, what works for me, or for your friend, or for the author of the article you just read... might not work as well for you.
 You must experiment to figure out what works best for you.
 Try new things, add variations to your workouts, read contradicting articles, experiment, experiment, experiment.
 Why?
-Well beyond figuring out what works best for you, its a great way to keep your routine an exciting part of your day - something to look forward to.
-Hmm...
-I wonder if this will work better than that?
+Well beyond figuring out what works best for you, it's a great way to keep your routine an exciting part of your day and something to look forward to.

-Finally, for beginners, ease into it.
-Start with lighter weights than you think you can do for the first month.
-Before workouts, don't be afraid to warm up with light push-ups or stretches.
+**Finally, for beginners, ease into it.
+Start with lighter weights than you think you can do for the first month.** Before workouts, don't be afraid to warm up with light push-ups or stretches.
 Going from zero workouts, to intensive working out will be a shock to your body.
 Be good to your body and ease into it, slowly increasing the weights as you become comfortable with the motions of the exercise.